brandur/sorg/content/nanoglyphs-drafts/001-initialize.md

 > find myself here.

-These days I feel lucky to have been brought up in an environment where boredom was still possible, which I suspect isn't something kids get anymore.
-I still remember those long camping trips where you often had little enough to do that you had to be creative and make your own fun.
+These days I feel lucky to have been brought up in an environment where boredom was possible -- not something kids get anymore.
+I still remember long camping trips with so little to do that you had to be creative and make your own fun.
 Today, if my mind isn't occupied for ten seconds, there's always a dozen distractions to reach for.

-Even trying to be mindful about a very human tendency to romanticize the past which often wasn't as good as we remember, I still feel like there was a lot of value in those empty moments.
-They may even have been my best faucet for creative original thinking.
-I'm trying to find ways to get back to having stretches of distraction-free open time, but with technological sirens calling from every corner of the room, it's not that easy.
+Even trying to be mindful about a very human tendency to romanticize the past (never as good as we remember), there was value in those empty moments.
+They were a sweet well of original thought, and one that's now dry.
+I'm trying to find ways to get back to having stretches of distraction-free open time, but with sirens calling from every corner of the room, it's not easy.

 See you next week!